02/09/2021 by Gary 0 Comments

 This maximum allowable level can be used to prevent issues associated with aging pool/spa water, such as:

-- Reduced efficiency of disinfection/ sanitising chemicals due to elevated organic contaminants
+1. Reduced efficiency of disinfection/ sanitizing chemicals due to elevated organic contaminants

 Exceeding the maximum recommended TDS level may indicate the need to partially or completely drain water.
 (Provided drought conditions or other prohibitions against draining are not in effect.)

-For spas, TDS can be used to calculate the water replacement interval (WRI) or determine when the spa needs to be completely drained if either of the following conditions is met:
+For spas, TDS can be used to calculate the water replacement interval (WRI) or determine when the spa needs to be completely drained if either of the following conditions are met:

 WRI = (0.33) (Spa volume in gallons ÷ (Maximum # of bathers per day since last change)